ehanahamed/quizfreely/docs/dev/using-api.md

 For client-side js code like in html/eta templates (`web/views/`) or in client js files (`web/assets/js/`)), we made a simple js api client (in `web/assets/js/client.js`)

-Client side js needs to store and send session tokens and parse response json, so this js api client does that for us to avoid repetitive code.
+Client side js needs to store and send session tokens, so this js api client does that "automatically" when you use `client.req()`.
+It also stringifies request json and parses response json.

 Here's an example for using `client`:
 ```html